-Knowing a bit more about the background helps appreciate what was accomplished on this family cruiser.
-Lunar is very stable with two rudders, a long keel and two gyrostabilizers housed in her engine room working in concert with the hull form.
+Knowing more about the background helps appreciate what was accomplished on this family cruiser.
+Lunar is very stable with two rudders, a long keel and two gyrostabilisers housed in her engine room working in concert with the hull form.
 She also sails nicely, with her top speed to date recorded as 13.5 knots in reaching seas.

-"The typical motorsailer is a sailboat that tends to be more superyacht.
-This is much more a sailer," says Vripack's Bart Bouwhuis.
-His challenge was an engineering one, due anse pages

-A living area

-aft (above and

-opposite bottom)

-and another big

-salon with views

-forward (opposite top) accommodate the needs

-of a large family

-spending extended

-time on board.

-in part to class requirements and to the hull shape and uncluttered decks presenting few options for the vertical rigging.
-"What I like very much about the boat is that it is a family boat," Bouwhuis says.
+'The typical motor-sailer is a sailboat that tends to be more supervacht.
+This is much more a sailer,' says Vripack's Bart Bouwhuis.
+His challenge was an engineering one, due in part to class requirements and to the hull shape and uncluttered decks presenting few options for the vertical rigging.
+'What I like very much about the boat is that it is a family boat,' Bouwhuis says.